 3.2 Fixed-term posts within the Secretariat are graded based on the educational and experience requirements for each post, as well the level of responsibility and accountability for the post.
-In 2015, the number of posts at the director (D) level reduces by two, whilst the number of general-services (GS) category posts reduces by five.
-There is no change in the number of professional (P) level posts.
+In 2015, the number of posts at the director (D) level reduces by two, whilst the number of professional (P) level posts and of general-services (GS) category posts each reduce by three.